clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

           Studies suggest that If your child cannot read by the 3rd grade, it

           gets substantially harder for them to be successful in reading.
+We need more focus on literacy, earlier in the developmental cycle of our students.

           **School Safety**: We need student resource officers (SRO's) back in our district.
 Our children's lives are too important to be left to chance.

           **School Choice**: Students and parents should have the ability to